 The pattern of the 7-county Portland metro area (PMSA) employment has followed that of the nation, slowing considerably post-2000 to a rate of approximately 0.8% per year (to 2008).
 Metro has prepared an updated forecast of job growth to 2040 (with 2035 established as the pertinent growth target for the City of Portland).
-Metro's regional forecast indicates a more robust job growth rate averaging 1.7% per year from 2010-2035, consistent with long-term trends.
+Metro's regional forecast indicates a more robust job growth rate averaging 1.8% per year from 2010 to 2035, consistent with long-term trends.
 PMSA employment grew at an average annual rate of 2.1% from 1980 to 2008, spanning the last three business-cycle periods.
-Job growth rates are expected to range from 0.5% for manufacturing to 2.4% for professional services as well as education and health services in the 2010-2035 period.
+Job growth rates are expected to range from 0.6% for manufacturing to 2.3% for professional services and 2.6% to 2.7% in education and health services in the 2010-2035 period.